bor0/gidti/manuscript/chapter4.md

 Which is a way of Idris telling us that our types do not match and that it cannot verify the "proof" provided.

-In this example we've implemented a dependent type that puts the length of the list at the type level.
+In this example we implemented a dependent type that puts the length of the list at the type level.
 In other programming languages that do not support dependent types, this is usually checked at the code level (run-time) and compile-time checks are not able to verify this.

 X> ### Exercise 17
 X>